Frequently Asked Questions (FAQ)

 This extensive dataset provides our researchers with a broad range of vulnerable patterns reported by SAST tools in real-world applications.
 When a new fix is developed, it undergoes thorough testing to ensure accuracy, adherence to the syntax and format of the original code, and consistency across variations of the same vulnerability pattern.
 We also verify that our fixes are free from hallucinations and are recognized by the SAST tools, ensuring reliable and consistent remediation.

-We leverage GenAI models hosted on AWS Bedrock.
-Currently, we are using Mixtral, but we evaluate new models continuously on a monthly basis to ensure we always use the best model for a given task and, when needed, use different models for different tasks.
-We also have a strict policy around our use of GenAI, see Data Protection and Retention page for more detail.
+We leverage GenAI models hosted on AWS.
+Our platform uses a variety of models, and we constantly evaluate new models to ensure we always use the best model for a given task and, when needed, use different models for different tasks.
+We also have a strict policy around our use of GenAI; see page for more detail.

 No. None of the uploaded artifacts (report or code) is being stored in our DB.
 It is only cached for a duration of 2-weeks to allow the developers to interact with it when needed and then purged from our environment.